Cloud4Wi-Create/geosdk/sdk/integration/cordova.md

 #### Setting the user consent explicitely

 The SDK also provides a method to explicitely set whether the User has given or not the consent.
-You can call the `GUCordovaPlugin.setConsentStatus` method to explicitely inform the SDK that it Geouniq is allowed to collect user data.
+You can call the `GUCordovaPlugin.setConsentStatus` method to explicitely inform the SDK that it Cloud4Wi is allowed to collect user data.
 This is particularly useful in the following cases.

 If your app is not under GDPR regulation, then you can call this method with the first method parameter equal to `true` to let the SDK collect data